gustavokei/vtex-react-checkout/README.md

 ## Installation

-- Run `vtex init`
+- Run `vtex init` in a new folder

 - Select `checkout-ui-settings`

 ![Screenshot 2023-05-22 at 10 27 43](https://github.com/gustavokei/vtex-react-checkout/assets/20908077/c6ac71a5-17f0-4ef2-8f97-5d657a52be1e)

 - You should get the following folder structure:

 ![Screenshot 2023-05-22 at 10 29 00](https://github.com/gustavokei/vtex-react-checkout/assets/20908077/d146c316-f6ac-4c4d-8816-377f2249e5d3)

 - Make sure you have the `checkout-ui-custom` builder in your `manifest.json` file

 ![Screenshot 2023-05-22 at 10 29 48](https://github.com/gustavokei/vtex-react-checkout/assets/20908077/3c909836-3f3d-4aa9-8a0b-64850d37fe93)

-- Delete all files inside the `checkout-ui-custom` folder and clone or download this repository into it.
-Your folder should look like this:
+- Delete all files inside the `checkout-ui-custom` folder and clone or download this repository inside it.
+Your folder structure should look like this:

 ![Screenshot 2023-05-22 at 10 32 08](https://github.com/gustavokei/vtex-react-checkout/assets/20908077/831ef0fa-4745-4c52-bf73-844340e23156)

-- Now, open a terminal INSIDE the folder `checkout-ui-custom` path and run `yarn`, then `yarn dev`.
+- Now, open a terminal INSIDE the folder `checkout-ui-custom` and run `yarn`, then `yarn dev`.
 This should start the webpack watcher:

 ![Screenshot 2023-05-22 at 10 35 06](https://github.com/gustavokei/vtex-react-checkout/assets/20908077/74e64602-35e7-4f14-8b32-914096c8e1a0)

 - Make sure `checkout6-custom.js` and `checkout6-custom.css` were generated:

 ![Screenshot 2023-05-22 at 10 38 34](https://github.com/gustavokei/vtex-react-checkout/assets/20908077/f36a151b-4461-4671-9dd3-20238e567de3)

 - Finally, run `vtex link` in your vtex workspace and you should see a slider somewhere in `https://yourworkspace--youraccount.myvtex.com/checkout#/cart`

 ![app image](https://i.imgur.com/UDLqxW1.gif)

 ## Implementing a React Component